 Workplace Safety Tips to Prevent Chemical Accidents:

-- All chemical containment equipment should be regularly checked for leaks.
+• Regularly check all chemical containment equipment for leaks.

 Falls and Falling Objects